functionland/docs/docs/release/testnet-alpha.md

 However, because the software we are delivering is fresh off the press and still not properly audited, PLEASE USE WITH CAUTION.

-At this point, we recommend you not upload any highly sensitive media to the Box or use it as a primary backup facility.
+At this point, we recommend you not upload any highly sensitive media to the Box, use it as a primary backup facility or expose any of the services over untrusted networks.

 ## How to get started